ibm-cloud-architecture/governed-ml-ops/README.md

 3.b In this sub-step, we create a joined virtualized view of the raw dataset.
 The Virtualized Dataset will then be added to the catalog and profiled.
-   - Instructions are provided in the notebook: [Data Acquisition](./Data_Virtualization/Data%20Virtualization%20(Postgres%20%2B%20DB2).ipynb)
+   - Instructions are provided in the Data Acquisiton notebook named `Data Vistualization (Postgres + DB2)` pre-loaded in your development project.
 <br>
 3.c In this sub-step, the relevant information about data sourcing is updated in model workflow.
 <br>